nasa-gibs/worldview/config/default/common/config/metadata/stories/hls_intro/step010.md

 Three burned areas in Oregon are clearly visible in this image from 29 September 2020.
-Turn on and off the Sentinel 2A & 2B Reflectance layer by clicking on the eye icon to see difference between that layer and the Terra/MODIS Corrected Reflectance layer.
+Turn on and off the Sentinel 2A & 2B Reflectance layer to see the difference between that layer and the Terra/MODIS Corrected Reflectance layer.